-6.1 What is the scope of patent protection?
+6.1 What is the scope of patent protection for digital health technologies?

-Technical inventions that are novel, that, considering the state of the art, are not obvious to a person skilled in the art, and that can be applied in the industry, can be subject to patent protection under the Austrian Patent Act 1970, Federal Law Gazette I 259/1970, as last amended by Federal Law Gazette I 61/2022 (Patentgesetz 1970 (PatG 1970)).
+Technical inventions that are novel, that, considering the state of the art, are not obvious to a person skilled in the art, and that can be applied in the industry, can be subject to patent protection under the Austrian Patent Act 1970, Federal Law Gazette I 259/1970, as last amended by Federal Law Gazette I 51/2023 (Patentgesetz 1970 (PatG 1970)).
+If and insofar as a digital health technology meets the above-mentioned requirements, it can be subject to patent protection.
 Only a natural person can qualify as an inventor.

 The inventor can either file a patent himself or transfer his right to a third party.
 The patent owner has the exclusive right to manufacture, put into circulation, offer for sale and use the patented invention for the duration of the patent, namely up to 20 years.
-A "prolongation" of the patent protection can only be achieved by virtue of a Supplementary Protection Certificate, a sui generis intellectual property right available for specific medicines and plant protection products.
+A "prolongation" of the patent protection can only be achieved by virtue of a Supplementary Protection Certificate, a sui generis IP right available for specific medicines and plant protection products.